Susmitha2007/INVERSE-OF-A-MATRIX/README.md

 prepare the list from each equations and assign in np.array()
 ### Step 3:

-using the np.linalg.solve()we can find the solutions
+Step 3: using the np.linalg.inv(),we can find the inverse of the given matrix.

 ### Step 4:
 End the program